 This New York Pass includes:

-- Pass for the Circle Line boats
+- Circle Line Boat Pass

 - Access to the New York Water Taxi

 - Free hop-on, hop-off cruise